Steve-Fenton/stevefenton.co.uk/src/pages/blog/2012/06/writing-a-mobile-app-using-html-5.md

 - An app written in HTML, but using an API that allows calls to native sensors
 - An app written in HTML just like any web page

 From a technical point of view, as of the start of 2012, if you want to access things like contacts, camera, proximity sensor or other on-board gadgets, you need some link back to the native operating system.
-This is all about to change though as JavaScript APIs that will allow access to these things (with the user’s permission) are being created and standardised, such as [the light sensor API](/blog/2012/05/using-the-light-sensor-api-in-firefox/) and [the proximity sensor API](/blog/2012/05/using-the-proximity-sensor-api-in-firefox/).
+This is all about to change though as JavaScript APIs that will allow access to these things (with the user's permission) are being created and standardised, such as [the light sensor API](/blog/2012/05/using-the-light-sensor-api-in-firefox/) and [the proximity sensor API](/blog/2012/05/using-the-proximity-sensor-api-in-firefox/).

 Enough talk.
-Let’s assume that you don’t need any of these gadgets but you want to write an HTML5 app that runs from the home screen and doesn’t look any different from any other native app on your phone.
+Let's assume that you don't need any of these gadgets but you want to write an HTML5 app that runs from the home screen and doesn't look any different from any other native app on your phone.

 This example is not just for iPhones.
 If you write this app it will work on any phone.
 I have tested it on iPhone 4S and Android 2.2.1 and the results are largely similar.
 The main difference you will notice is that it will look identical to native apps on the iPhone, whereas it will look a bit like a native app in most versions of Android.
 There are rumours that some later versions of Android have a more iPhone-esque behaviour.
-So let’s write a simple app.
+So let's write a simple app.

 ## Nothing Special

 The first thing to note about writing an HTML5 app is that there is nothing special about it.
 The HTML is just HTML, the CSS is just CSS and the JavaScript is just normal JavaScript.
 This means you already know how to write it, how to put your CSS and JavaScript into separate files, how to namespace your JavaScript and all that stuff.
-Just because it is an app for a phone, it doesn’t mean you should start getting into sloppy habits.
+Just because it is an app for a phone, it doesn't mean you should start getting into sloppy habits.

-In our example, we’re going to write a really simple clock app that tells you the current time.
-It isn’t going to set the world on fire – especially given that you don’t need to open an app to see the time – but this is just a good way to demonstrate the process.
+In our example, we're going to write a really simple clock app that tells you the current time.
+It isn't going to set the world on fire – especially given that you don't need to open an app to see the time – but this is just a good way to demonstrate the process.

 As you can expect, we create an HTML file, a CSS file and a JavaScript file for our boring old clock.